Aaron-Bopp/TIM/Finding Harmony.md

 "Of course not!
 Come on we are meeting them at the house in fifteen minutes we need to get going."

 "Harry where the hell have you been!"
 This finally elicited a response as Harry looked at her with a gleam in his eyes.
 Hermione couldn't remember the last time he had looked like this, actually, had he ever looked this?
-His whole demeanor was different, shoulders light, body relaxed, walking around the room gathering things like he was walking on clouds.
+His whole demeanor was different, shoulders light, body relaxed, walking around the room gathering things like he was dancing on clouds.
 It was the most Dumbledorish thing she had seen since second year and, wait, are his eyes fucking sparkling?!

-"Errands."
-Finally his demeanor seemed to dim, and there was moment of guilt, loss, sadness, that rushed over Hermione.
+"Errands," as he said this his demeanor finally seemed to dim, and there was moment of guilt, loss, sadness, that rushed over Hermione.
 "Sorry, I shouldn't have left you without a note you've probably been worrying all morning.
 There's nothing to be concerned about.
 We're not leaving your parents, we're not giving up, I just secured us some more permanent lodgings."

 "Now, they are actually meeting us there on the hour and we should get going.
 Again, don't worry I will explain everything."

 With that they were moving, packing and securing with an efficiency only born out of months on the run together.
 Hermione was momentarily sated, but her mind was rushing with questions.
 What the hell kind of errands keep you up all night and leave you with a skip in your step?
 And what did he mean permanent lodgings?
 And how long was he planning on staying here?!!
 Obviously last night didn't go well but she was still hoping that they could clear this up relatively quickly.
 They hadn't even talked about time frames yet.
 It was still June and any obligation they had even considered was months away, but permanent??

 Still there was something else keeping Hermione at bay.
 Harry hadn't just walked into the tent with cheeriness, it was confidence.
-Hermione had seen Harry confident before but it was mainly on the Quidditch field and... on the Quidditch field.
+Hermione had seen Harry confident before but it was mainly on the Quidditch pitch and... on the Quidditch pitch.
 Hunting horcruxes while the entire country was slowly turned against you was definitely not confidence inducing for any of them, and even after killing Voldemort, the most confident she had probably seen Harry was when he was walking to accept his own death.

 As they were pulling out the last of tent pegs and magically folding the tent in on itself Hermione made a decision.
-Whatever the confidence was coming from it didn't matter.
-She trusted Harry and knew that he valued her welfare just as much if not more than his own.
+Whatever the confidence was coming from, it didn't matter.
+She trusted Harry and knew that when he did put the planning side of his brain to work it usually went well.
 Besides, confidence looked good on him.

 "Ready?"
 Harry was offering his hand, the cheeriness fully returned, and maybe just the tiniest hint of a sparkle.